vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

 ## Endpoints

-In order to communicate with Ledger’s back-end, you have to give us the mapping of the endpoints we need. <br> As you can see on the diagram above, there are 4 main endpoints needed for the swap:
+In order to communicate with Ledger’s back-end, you have to give us the mapping of the endpoints we need. <br> As you can see on the diagram above, there are 5 main endpoints needed for the swap:
-- To get the list of tradable pairs: `/providers`.
+- To get the list of tradable pairs: `/pairs`.
-- To query a rate: `/rate`.
+- To query a rate: `/quote`.
+- To check the login and KYC validity of the user, for a specific quote: `/check_quote`.
 - To perform a swap (with the Payload/signature required by the nano): `/swap`.
 - To query a swap status: `/status`. <br>
 Additionally, we also need a way to know if a user will be able to trade given his IP (see **IP address checking** below).